 The Modern Foreign Languages department prides itself on having a team of dedicated and passionate teachers, supported by native language assistants who contribute to the achievement of excellent levels of oral competence.

-The curriculum is set up for pupils to learn French, German and Spanish at different points in the First, Second and Third Forms (Years 7, 8 and 9).
+The curriculum is set up for pupils to learn French and Spanish at different points in the First, Second and Third Forms (Years 7, 8 and 9).
 These languages can then be studied at IGCSE level up to A Level.
 There are also opportunities for pupils to learn Arabic, Italian, Mandarin or Japanese from scratch as part of our vibrant extra-curricular programme or as part of the Duke of Edinburgh Award Scheme's skills element.
 French or Spanish with Business can also be taken as part of the Sixth Form enrichment programme.

 Conversational classes are provided in groups at IGCSE level, in pairs in the Lower Sixth and on an individual basis in the Upper Sixth.
 Provision can also be made for native speakers to attend the Native programme if this is one of the mainstream languages offered in the curriculum.